kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 - When repository owners can feel confident that code changes are not breaking functionality.
 - Tests pass for the API objects
 - Integration tests are run on PRs to KUDO.
-- Framework tests are run on KUDO releases.
+- Operator tests are run on KUDO releases.
-- Framework tests are run on PRs to Frameworks.
+- Operator tests are run on PRs to Operators.

 ## Implementation History